rugved0102/Web-Scrapper-LLM/README.md

 - Receives URLs and purpose from frontend
 - Scrapes each website
 - Extracts clean text content
-- Sends to Lovable AI Gateway
+- Sends to Groq API for analysis
 - Returns structured insights

 **Scraping Process**: